This is a known bug of the Google Search Console.

 You can perform an additional test to simulate how Googlebot sees your website, open the following URL and submit the sitemap link to test if it's correctly accessible: https://technicalseo.com/seo-tools/fetch-render/.

-If there are no issues detected even with this test, it's likely the problem is solely related to your server, so you have to contact the hosting provider to further analyze it.
-In particular, it's important to check any usage of server cache and CDNs such as Cloudflare that could cause similar problems to Google.
+If there are no issues detected even with this test, the problem could be solely related to your server, so you have to contact the hosting provider to further analyze it.
+In particular, it's important to check the validity of the HTTPS certificate, any usage of server cache and CDNs such as Cloudflare that could cause similar problems to Google.

 You find some additional resources about this argument at the following links: